isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ```

 As a result you will get a list of all available sites on your system, including their ids.
-Note the _id_ of your site, we need it for our next query.
+Note the _id_ of your site you want to use, we need it for our next query.
 Since we want to create an RSS feed,
 we need the title, teaser text and a picture (if available) of all recently modified articles.
 The following snippet shows an example query for this using the "Chef Corp.
 (US)" site id _abffe57734feeee_: